Skip to main content

 Symptoms Treated

-Ten years ago, a small study in fibromyalgia patients showed this treatment approach reduced pain and sleep disturbance over a two-month period.1,2 Brain imaging of a few patients showed reduced activity in several pain processing areas.
+Ten years ago, a two-month treatment trial showed CES reduced pain and sleep disturbance in fibromyalgia patients.1,2 Brain imaging revealed reduced pain processing activity in several areas.
 Less activity implies the brain is not spinning its wheels to fight incoming pain signals.
-In addition, fibromyalgia patients were less sensitive to painful stimuli at the end of the study.
+In addition, fibromyalgia patients were less sensitive to painful stimuli at the end of the brain stimulation study.

-Aside from looking at its role in reducing fibromyalgia pain, many studies show CES alleviates anxiety, improves sleep, and reduces depression.3 Unfortunately, not all treatment trials generate the same favorable results and it is still unclear how the device works.
-In addition, the data is less compelling for the treatment of depression.
-On the upside, though, CES doesn’t appear to produce any serious side effects.
+Aside from looking at its role in reducing fibromyalgia pain, many studies show CES alleviates anxiety, improves sleep, and reduces depression.3 Unfortunately, not all treatment trials generate the same favorable results, and the data is less compelling for treating depression.
+On the upside, the side effects of CES are minor.

 Richard Morriss, M.D., a psychiatrist at the University of Nottingham in the UK, has treated around 400 patients using CES.
 “About 40 to 50 percent show some benefit in anxiety,” says Morriss, adding that eight percent get side effects.
 “The most common are headache, dizziness, nausea, and skin irritation at the site of the ear clip.
 These are short-lived and mild.”